exoriente/nodice/03_01_combat.md

 ### Weapon and armor bonuses

-Heavy weapons designed for killing, or at least maiming, present and advantage in combat, so does wearing armor and using shields.
+Heavy weapons designed for killing, or at least maiming, present an advantage in combat, so does wearing armor and using shields.
 They following bonuses reflect this advantage.
 However, they can only be used fully by trained warriors.

 - `+1` : Using one heavy weapon (sword, axe, spear, etc)
 - `+2` : Using two-handed weapon